sympa-community/sympa-ansible/README.md

 [Sympa](http://www.sympa.org/) is an open source mailing list software

 [Ansible](http://docs.ansible.com/) is an IT automation tool.
-It can configure systems, deploy software
+It can configure systems, deploy software.
+Ansible 2.2 is required for the _include-role_ feature to be used.

 This project is based on [Ansible-tools](https://github.com/pmeulen/ansible-tools), an example of Ansible Playbooks organization focusing on deployment for multiple environments, articulation with [Vagrant](https://www.vagrantup.com/docs/), [keyczar](https://github.com/google/keyczar) based encryption.
 Ansible-tools demonstrates a way to use Ansible to effectively and securely manage multiple environments ranging from development to production using the same playbook.